About this artwork

 - Signed recto, lower right, below image, in black ink: "William Eggleston"; signed, stamped and inscribed verso, lower right, in black ink: "William Eggleston / This dye transfer photograph by William Eggleston / was printed under the artist's supervision / by Nino Mondhe, Hamburg, Germany, / and is published in 2002 by the Eggleston Artistic Trust, Memphis, / in an edition of nine numbered and four lettered examples, / of which this is: [stamped] / 8/9 [inscribed/stamped underline] / EAT # [stamped] 0203.069 [inscribed/stamped underline] / © 2002, Eggleston Artistic Trust.
 All rights reserved. / The copyright in this photograph is the property of the / Eggleston Artistic Trust.
 This image may not be reproduced / without the Trust's express written permission. / Image date: [stamped] ca. 1970 [inscribed/stamped underline] Location: [stamped] Mississippi [inscribed/stamped underline]"; inscribed verso, lower center, in graphite: "EG. 6705"

-- Restricted gift of Robert and Joan Feitler
+- Purchased with funds provided by Robert and Joan Feitler